Things to Do in Singapore

-Singapore is an amazing city to visit and in this post I have outlined some of the wonderful activities you can enjoy during your time in Singapore.
+Singapore is an amazing city to visit and in this Travel Blog post, I have outlined some of the wonderful activities you can enjoy during your time in Singapore.

 Ride the Singapore Flyer

 One of the icons of Singapore is the Singapore Flyer – you can see it from all the major areas and if you are staying in Singapore, it’s worth visiting.
 The Singapore Flyer is the world’s largest observation wheel and is a stunning 165m high.
 (30 metres taller than the London Eye in the United Kingdom).
-As the Singapore Flyer turns, you get visual 360 degree view of the city of Singapore landscape and historical landmarks.
+As the Singapore Flyer turns, you get a visual 360-degree view of the city of Singapore landscape and historical landmarks.
 The Singapore Flyer gives you breathtaking views of the Singapore River, Raffles Place, Merlion Park, Empress Place and the Padang – it is also worth visiting at sunset.
 The ride on the Singapore Flyer takes about 30 minutes and if you time it right you can get day and dusk views of the city from the Singapore Flyer.
 This is certainly one of the best Things to Do in Singapore.

 For the more adventurous, you can enjoy a dining experience on board the Singapore Flyer if you wish.